 The Chase Freedom Flex℠, on the other hand, is a rotating category cashback card.
 It earns a higher cash back rate at 5%, but only on certain categories that rotate out throughout the year.
 You’ll also only be able to earn this larger rate up to a spending cap, about $1,500 in combined purchases for that quarter.
 Add the 5% cashback at grocery stores during your first year and the 5% back on Lyft rides until March 31, 2022, and you’re looking at bigger returns on your spending.

-We almost gave the nod to the Chase Freedom Flex℠ for one reason: Its intro APR offer fits in rather naturally with what you’ll be doing with the card anyway – making purchases and shooting for your signup bonus.
+We’ve given the nod to the Chase Freedom Flex℠ for two reasons: Its purchase intro APR offer fits in rather naturally with what you’ll be doing with the card anyway – making purchases and shooting for your signup bonus.
+And the Chase Freedom Flex℠ offers the same intro period of time for both purchases and balance transfers.

 Citi’s conundrum is you really shouldn’t use a card that’s received a balance transfer to make purchases until you pay off your transferred debt.
 That means if you use your Citi® Double Cash Card for a balance transfer, you won’t be earning any cash back with the card until you pay off your balance (and balance transfer payments don’t earn you cash back.)
 But another way to frame the Citi® Double Cash Card is as a solid balance transfer card with excellent ongoing cash back.
 And that’s a rarity when it comes to balance transfer cards.